d12frosted/elpa-mirror/melpa/consult-readme.txt

-The Consult commands are compatible with completion systems based on the Emacs `completing-read' API, including the default completion system, Vertico, Icomplete, Mct, Selectrum and Embark.
+The Consult commands are compatible with completion systems based on the Emacs `completing-read' API, including the default completion system, Vertico, Mct, Icomplete and Selectrum.

 Consult has been inspired by Counsel.
 Some of the Consult commands originated in the Counsel package or the Selectrum wiki.
 See the